-Suffering from back pain can make it impossible to work, especially if your job is physical in nature, or even handle day-to-day tasks.
-If you are unable to work due to your back or spine condition, you may be eligible for disability benefits, either through employer-provided coverage, your personal disability insurance, or even from Social Security.
+Back pain can make it impossible to work, especially if your job is physical in nature, or even handle day-to-day tasks.
+If you are unable to work due to your back or spine condition, you may be eligible for long term disability benefits, either through employer-provided coverage or a personal long term disability insurance policy.

-Given the complicated and legalistic nature of applying and obtaining benefits, you need the assistance of an experienced disability lawyer.
-To get the legal help you need in a claim for a back or spine condition, call Abell and Capitan Law at (267) 419-7888 or reach out to us online for a free, no-obligation consultation.
+Sometimes getting the benefits you are entitled to can be challenging.
+Insurers often want to keep as much money in their own pockets (and the pockets of their shareholders), so they will be quick to deny claims or terminate disability benefits.
+When this happens, you need the assistance of an experienced disability lawyer.
+To get the qualified legal assistance you deserve for a back or spine condition, call Abell and Capitan Law at (267) 419-7888 or reach out to us online for a free, no-obligation consultation.

-Why Do I Need a Lawyer for a Back or Spine Disability Claim?
+Why Do I Need a Lawyer for a Back or Spine Long Term Disability Claim?

-If your back or spine disability affects your ability to work, you will need to submit a disability claim so that you can receive income to pay your medical bills, living expenses, and other daily costs.
-The irony of applying for a disability claim is that it is a job in itself.
+If your back or spine disability affects your ability to work for a significant period of time (usually 10 to 52 weeks or longer), you will need to submit a long term disability claim so that you can receive income to pay your medical bills, living expenses, and other daily costs.
+The irony of applying for a disability claim is that it is often a job within itself.
 The claim application requires you to properly fill out a lot of forms and supply other information, which can be challenging especially if you are unable to sit for periods of time due to your injuries.

-In the wake of an injury or a newly debilitating condition, you may not have the energy to deal with the rigors that a claim procedure can require.
+In the wake of an injury or another disabling condition, you may not have the energy to deal with the rigors that a claim procedure can require.
 You need to focus on your health, yet you have to begin the stressful process of initiating the claim to get the benefits you deserve.

-Instead, it is advisable to turn the matter over to an experienced disability insurance attorney who can gather the necessary documentation and complete the paperwork properly so that you claim has the best chance of success the first time around.
+Instead, it is advisable to turn the matter over to an experienced long term disability insurance attorney who can gather the necessary documentation and complete the paperwork properly so that your claim has the best chance of success the first time around.
 Leave the legal work to the legal professionals so that you can focus on your well-being.

-Dealing with disability benefits also requires regularly communicating with insurance company adjusters, which can be intimidating.
+Getting disability benefits also requires regularly communicating with insurance company representatives.
 At the end of the day, an insurer is a big business that is most concerned about the bottom line.
 This means that the insurance company wins by paying out the lowest possible benefits for your conditions.

 A back or spine condition is serious, and your claim deserves to be respected accordingly.
-An experienced disability insurance lawyer can fight aggressively for your rights so that you receive the maximum benefits possible.
+An experienced long term disability insurance lawyer can fight aggressively for your rights so that you receive the maximum benefits possible according to your policy.

 How Can Abell and Capitan Law Help Me?

-At Abell and Capitan Law, we put our clients first so that you have a team of experienced professionals advocating for the benefits you need and deserve.
+At Abell and Capitan Law, we put our clients first.
+You can rest easier knowing that you have a team of experienced professionals advocating for the benefits you need and deserve.
 We have helped thousands of clients with short- and long-term disability claims so that they can rebuild their lives or the life of a loved one after a major injury or illness changes their circumstances.
 We handle even the most complicated types of disability claims on a contingency basis.
 This means there are no upfront legal fees, and you only pay us when we win your case.

-Founding partners Erik Abell and Joe Capitan fight the good fight for our clients, and we are not afraid of going up against the biggest disability insurance companies in the country either at the settlement table or in court.
-We represent clients nationwide, so no matter where you are located, we can help.
-We are dedicated to our clients, and we are passionate about helping them get the benefits they are justly owed in back and spine disability claims.
+We are not afraid of going up against the biggest disability insurance companies in the country.
+We represent clients nationwide, so no matter where you’re located, we can help.
+We are committed to our clients, and we are passionate about helping them get the benefits they are owed.

-When you are suffering from a back or spine condition, you must first file for benefits with the appropriate insurance company or program.
+If you have a back or spine condition that prevents you from working, you must first file for benefits with the appropriate insurance company or program.
 The necessary procedures from there can vary depending on the insurance coverage or other requirements, but it usually runs along these lines:

-Application — an initial claims application process requires details information about your injury and require you to provide medical records, bills, and other documentation within required deadlines, including the possibility of a pre-existing condition.
+Application – An initial claims application process requires detailed information about your injury and requires you to provide medical records, bills, and other documentation within the required deadlines, including the possibility of a pre-existing condition.
 With the help of an experienced attorney, you can make sure that this application is filled out properly and completely the first time, giving you a better chance for a smooth claims process.

-Settlement — A settlement can happen at any time during the claims process.
+Settlement – A settlement can happen at any time during the claims process.
 There may even be an offer of a lump sum payment to close the books on your back or spine disability claim.
-While an offer may seem good at least superficially, it is essential for an experienced disability insurance lawyer review any settlement so that you can be confident that it is fair.
+While an offer may seem acceptable on the surface, it is essential for an experienced disability insurance lawyer to review any settlement so that you can be confident that it is fair.
 At Abell and Capitan Law, we have successfully negotiated settlements for our clients so that they receive needed resources now and into the future.